-Heavier periods that last longer are common in perimenopause.
+Heavier periods that last for longer are common in perimenopause.

-You may also experience some pain or cramping but this shouldn’t be something that affects your daily life, or that lasts for more than a couple of days and cannot be relieved by taking ibuprofen.
+You may also experience pain or cramping… but this shouldn’t be something that affects your daily life too much, or that lasts for more than a couple of days and cannot be relieved by taking ibuprofen.

 How to manage heavy menstrual bleeding due to perimenopause

 If ovulation isn’t taking place every cycle (this is common in perimenopause), the lining of your womb can thicken and take longer to shed.

 If you are experiencing chronic stress or are over or underweight, you may produce more inflammatory prostaglandins.
 This can lead cause inflammation and pain

 ✅ Balance your blood sugar – Elevations in blood glucose lead to an increase in the production of insulin.

 High levels of insulin can impair ovulation and the production of progesterone, leading to heavier periods